 - Annual Business Revenue: $100,000 or more in the past 12 months

-Based on these minimum qualifications, a business line of credit from OnDeck is easier to qualify for than from BlueVine.
-However, it’s important to remember that if you just meet these minimum qualifications, you’ll likely only qualify for a business line of credit on the lower end of either company’s range.
+Based on these minimum qualifications, it is essentially a toss-up between OnDeck and BlueVine.
+It’s important to remember that if you just meet these minimum qualifications, you’ll likely only qualify for a business line of credit on the lower end of either company’s range.
 You will need better qualifications to borrow the maximum from either company.

 BlueVine vs OnDeck: Application Process

 The application processes for BlueVine vs. OnDeck Capital are relatively similar.
 Both companies are online providers that provide business owners with quick access to capital.
 BlueVine and OnDeck both have quick and easy applications, provide qualification decisions quickly, and fund loans in as quick as a day.

 The process of getting a line of credit from BlueVine includes:

 - Application Time: As quick as five minutes

 Getting a line of credit from OnDeck includes:

 - Loan Decision: Pre-approval within 10 minutes; full decision and funding within one to three days